American black bear: Hibernation

 The hibernating bear does not display the same rate of muscle and bone atrophy relative to other nonhibernatory animals that are subject to long periods of inactivity due to ailment or old age.
 A hibernating bear only loses approximately half the muscular strength compared to that of a well-nourished, inactive human.
 The bear's bone mass does not change in geometry or mineral composition during hibernation, which implies that the bear's conservation of bone mass during hibernation is caused by a biological mechanism.
 During hibernation American black bears retain all excretory waste, leading to the development of a hardened mass of fecal material in the colon known as a fecal plug.
 Leptin is released into the bear's systems to suppress appetite.
 The retention of waste during hibernation (specifically in minerals such as calcium) may play a role in the bear's resistance to atrophy.

+Osteohistological research on the American black bear has shown that skeletal integrity during hibernation is maintained through region-specific microstructural responses, with weight-bearing limb bones retaining dense cortical organization while axial elements exhibit increased internal remodeling, consistent with differential functional demands during prolonged inactivity.

 The body temperature does not drop significantly, like other mammalian hibernators (staying around 35 C) and they remain somewhat alert and active.
 If the winter is mild enough, they may wake up and forage for food.
 Females also give birth in February and nurture their cubs until the snow melts.
 During winter, American black bears consume 25–40% of their body weight.
-The footpads peel off while they sleep, making room for new tissue.
+Researchers have found that bears have adaptive reversible insulin resistance.
+During their fattening phase bears become hypersensitive to insulin but in the winter they switch and become more insulin resistant, as well as activating anti-inflammatory genes to resist kidney damage.

 Many of the physiological changes an American black bear exhibits during hibernation are retained slightly post-hibernation.
 Upon exiting hibernation, bears retain a reduced heart rate and basal metabolic rate.
 The metabolic rate of a hibernating bear will remain at a reduced level for up to 21 days after hibernation.
 After emerging from their winter dens in spring, they wander their home ranges for two weeks so that their metabolism accustoms itself to the activity.
 In mountainous areas, they seek southerly slopes at lower elevations for forage and move to northerly and easterly slopes at higher elevations as summer progresses.